tothmate9/ecg-analysis/README.md

 Running the scripts only requires the installment of Signal Processing Toolbox.

 ## Features
-The developed scripts are capable of the analysis of murine electrocardiograms, with the feature extraction of different ECG-parameters, including average HR, mean RR-interval and HRV.
+The developed scripts are capable of analyzing murine electrocardiograms, with the feature extraction of different ECG-parameters, including average HR, mean RR-interval and HRV.
 The code also provides functionality for ectopic beat detection.

 ## Usage